rueckstiess/mtools/README.md

                             1 or 3, requires --sharded)
       --port PORT           port for mongod, start of port range in case of replica set or shards
-      --mongo               start mongo shell and connect to mongod (--single), primary mongod (--replicaset), or mongos (--sharded)
       --verbose             outputs information about the launch